-Please be advised that applications for the MComDent open on 1 April and close on 31 May of the year prior to study.
+Applications for the MComDent open on 1 April and close on 31 May of the year prior to study.
 When applications open, a link to apply will appear on this page.
-In 2021, the application period is extended to 31 July.

 The Master of Community Dentistry (MComDent) degree is designed to be an appropriate programme of study for a person who wishes to pursue a specialist career in dental public health.
 It may be undertaken full-time over two academic years, or part-time over three years.
 The programme fosters the development of critical analysis and research competence, along with the advanced set of knowledge and skills in dental public health which is required by the specialist in that field.

 Regulations for the Degree of Master of Community Dentistry (MComDent)

 - Admission to the programme shall be subject to the approval of the Pro-Vice-Chancellor (Health Sciences) on the advice of the Faculty of Dentistry.

 - Every applicant shall have fulfilled one of the following conditions:

 - have been admitted to the degree of Bachelor of Dental Surgery of a university in New Zealand;